ymolists/website/gitpod/docs/environment-variables.md

 ## Default Environment Variables

-The following environment variables are set automatically by Gitpod and are guaranteed to exist:
+Below are some environment variables which are set automatically by Gitpod and are guaranteed to exist:

 - `GITPOD_WORKSPACE_ID`: The Universally Unique Identifier (UUID) associated with the workspace.
 - `GITPOD_WORKSPACE_URL`: The unique URL of the workspace.
+- `GITPOD_REPO_ROOT`: Path to the directory where your git repository was cloned inside the workspace.

+> **Protip:** Try running **`env | grep GITPOD_`** on a workspace terminal to see all the Gitpod specific environment variables.
+These can be useful for scripting a dynamic workspace behavior.

-### Reserved Prefix
+#### Reserved Prefix

 Environment variables beginning with the prefix `GITPOD_` are reserved for internal use by Gitpod and are overridden on every workspace startup.
 This means that a _user-defined_ variable set with the name `GITPOD_FOOBAR` will be ignored and not accessible in the workspace.